deckbsd/whoun/README.md

 # Whoun

-This little node js app has been made to know who unfollewed a twitter account WITHOUT using the twitter API.
+This little node js app has been made to know who unfollowed a twitter account WITHOUT using the twitter API.

 ## Installation